 What is Ruby on Rails?

-Why is Ruby on Rails popular now?
+Why is Ruby on Rails so popular?

-Standardized formats provided by the framework, together with the rich collection of open-source code available within a huge Rails community, make developers' jobs faster and more efficient.
-Hundreds of available libraries give many ready solutions for time consuming, repetitive tasks, eg. registration, login or third-party authentication, allowing developers to focus on more advanced application logic.
+Standardized formats provided by the framework, together with the rich collection of open-source code available within a vast Rails community, make developers' jobs faster and more efficient.
+Hundreds of available libraries give many ready solutions for time-consuming, repetitive tasks, e.g., registration, login, or third-party authentication, allowing developers to focus on more advanced application logic.

-The Model-View-Controller architecture separates the logic of the application into three connected layers.
-The Model is responsible for the logic, the View represents the actual visual part of the application and the Controller creates connection between the other two.
-This pattern makes Rails application code clean and easy to maintain.
+What makes Ruby on Rails so readable, flexible and time-saving?
+First of all, the Model-View-Controller pattern.
+The MVC architecture separates the logic of the application into three connected layers.
+The Model is responsible for the logic, the View represents the actual visual part of the application, and the Controller creates a connection between the other two.
+This pattern makes the Rails application code clean and easy to maintain.